SchadenKai/Gradebook/README.md

 Note : This application is not fully polished.
 It has been made as a MVP (Minimum Viable Product) for the purpose of the course's requirement.

+## Installation
+1. Clone the repository
+2. You can either run the application with your IDE or run the executable file in the `output` folder

 ## Features
 - Contains simple user authentication for 3 different users (student, teacher, admin)
 - Student can view their grades